svlentink/myhugoblogs/blog.lent.ink/content/post/diy-nas.md

 now plugin the device in your Raspberry Pi.

-Now we play around to find the correct partition and mount it:
+Next we play around to find the correct partition and mount it:
 ```sh
 fdisk -l